PayDock/mobile-sdk-doc/digital-wallet-widgets/flypay.md

----
-title: FlyPay Widget
+# FlyPay Widget

-description: The FlyPay Widget integrates with FlyPay using a WebView component.
+The FlyPay Widget integrates with FlyPay using a WebView component.
 This handles the communication between FlyPay and the SDK.
 Once completed, the WebView component returns the `FlyPayOrderId`.
----

-# {% $markdoc.frontmatter.title %}

-{% $markdoc.frontmatter.description %}

 ![FlyPay View](/img/FlyPay.png)